-The Florida Transportation Disadvantaged Program provides access to employment, health care, education and other lifesustaining activities for residents in the region who are elderly, disabled and/or low-income.
-In 2011, the Transportation Disadvantaged Program coordinated over 728,000 trips in the north central Florida region.
-Approximately 54 percent of these trips were provided for medical purposes.
-These trips were provided through Community Transportation Coordinators designated by the Florida Commission for the Transportation Disadvantaged.
+The Florida Transportation Disadvantaged Program provides access to employment, health care, education and other life-sustaining activities for residents in the region who are elderly, disabled and/or low-income.
+In 2012, the Transportation Disadvantaged Program coordinated over 791,000 trips in the north central Florida region.
+Approximately, 57 percent of these trips were provided for medical purposes.